 That would also divert the Indian Army headquarters’ attention from dealing with the Chinese buildup along the LAC.

 Top army officers also pointed out to Swarajya that China has been propping up ethnic insurgencies in the Shan, Rakhine and Kachin provinces of Myanmar and supplying the rebel groups there with AK-series rifles, grenades and other munitions manufactured in ordnance factories in China.

-Some of these arms, and explosives as well, are finding their way to the hands of the militants of Northeast India, especially the Manipur-based groups like the PLA, (PREPAK), (KYKL) and the (KCP).
+Some of these arms, and explosives as well, are finding their way to the hands of the militants of Northeast India, especially the Manipur-based groups like the PLA, People's Revolutionary Party of Kangleipak (PREPAK), Kanglei Yawol Kanna Lup (KYKL) and the Kangleipak Communist Party (KCP).